AiiDA-TrainsPot: Towards automated training of neural-network interatomic potentials: Results and discussion

 A key advantage of our implementation strategy and of the use of AiiDA as a workflow engine is the extensive reuse of existing AiiDA plugins, minimizing duplication of software and ensuring robustness through well-tested components.
 The \texttt{AbInitioLabellingWorkChain} calls \texttt{PwBaseWorkChain} from the AiiDA-Quantum ESPRESSO plugin~\cite{AIIDA1, AIIDA2}, while the \texttt{ExplorationWorkChain} leverages \texttt{LammpsBaseWorkChain} from the AiiDA-LAMMPS plugin~\cite{aiidalammps}.
 For specialized functionality not available in existing plugins, we develop custom components such as the \texttt{DatasetAugmentationWorkChain}, which implements various structure manipulation techniques through dedicated \texttt{calcfunctions} based on the Atomic Simulation Environment (ASE)~\cite{ase-paper}.
-Similarly, the \texttt{TrainingWorkChain} calls the \texttt{MaceTrainWorkChain}, developed by us, that interfaces with the MACE code for training NNIPs and for handling preprocessing and postprocessing.
+Similarly, the \texttt{TrainingWorkChain} interfaces with NN and ML training codes and can be configured by the user to choose the training instrument, either \texttt{MaceTrainWorkChain} for MACE or \texttt{MetatrainWorkChain} for Metatrain, handling all preprocessing, training, and postprocessing steps in a fully automated manner.
+We note that Metatrain currently implements both the PET architecture and other ML architectures not all based on neural-networks, such as Sparse Gaussian Approximation Potentials (GAP)~\cite{bartok_prl_2010} and Behler-Parrinello neural networks with SOAP features (SOAP BPNN)~\cite{bp_prl_2007}.

 To optimize computational efficiency, AiiDA-TrainsPot implements parallel execution strategies within three main WorkChains (\texttt{AbInitioLabellingWorkChain}, \texttt{TrainingWorkChain}, and \texttt{ExplorationWorkChain}).
 Multiple DFT calculations, neural-network training sessions, and MD simulations are submitted concurrently, with results collected and analyzed collectively before proceeding to the next workflow stage.